mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > “... he lowered his head and went back inside the hut.”

-So, that means, anyway, the two monks really wanted to say something real they believed to Yen T’ou; that’s why they repeated the same situation.
+So, that means the two monks really wanted to say something real they believed to Yen T’ou; that’s why they repeated the same situation.
 [But] T’ou understood pretty well why Hsueh Feng lowered his head and went back.

 Because, “What is it?” is not merely question mark “what is it?”
 “What is it” in Buddhism is always pointing out real reality, real truth.
 Philosophically, we say *emptiness*.
 In other words, “what is it” is [the] implication of the real word, which has no particular root; so-called emptiness.
 That is Hsueh Feng’s words, “What is it?”

 The two monks also said the same thing, but I don’t know how much they understood this, because according to Yen T’ou’s statement in the next lines, the two monks seemed not to understand what it meant:

 > T’ou said, “Alas!
 It’s too bad I didn’t tell him the last word before; if I had told him, no one on earth could cope with old Hsueh.”

 “It’s too bad I didn’t tell him the last word before”: this is a really important point in this case. *The last word*; unfortunately Yen T’ou didn’t tell him the last word.

 That *last word* is completely beyond the word, [beyond] before word and after word. *The last word* means, “What is it?”
 This is the last word.

 Even if you understand the truth, understanding of the truth is not the last word.
 Experience of the truth is not the last word.
 The last word is the truth itself.